-So far we’ve covered many aspects of magazine design, but we haven’t yet discussed about or shared some table of contents examples.
-The Contents page helps the reader navigate a lengthy book, magazine, report and other documents that have multiple chapters.
+So far we’ve covered many aspects of magazine design, but we haven’t yet discussed or shared some table of contents examples.
+The Contents page helps the reader navigate a lengthy book, magazine, report, and other documents that have multiple chapters.

 Sometimes people glance at the table of contents to help them decide whether (or what part of) the publication they should read.
 This is why the contents page should be regarded as an important part of your publication.

 There are 2 aspects we need to discuss when we talk about tables of contents: design and functionality.
 In this post, we will talk about both.

 Formal reports, documents, and projects use APA style formatting for the table of contents.
 Here’s an example of an APA style table of contents for an official manual.
 Official documents require conventional, precise formatting, so it’s important to follow the rules if you’re doing a research project for academic or legal purposes.

 There’s nothing wrong with APA style formatting – it’s clean and clear, helping the reader find the information he is looking for, but it might be a little too stiff for a magazine.
 You should get a little more creative if there aren’t any strict rules regarding the layout of the table of contents.
 We’re going to show you a few examples of creative table of contents designs to inspire you.